jenkinsci/cloudhub-deployer-plugin/README.md

 This plugin adds Cloudhub deployment abilities to build steps.

-This plugin allows you to deploy into Cloudhub, Updating API with new Version, Restarting and Deleting API.
+This plugin allows you to create, update, restart and delete Cloudhub applications.

 Github link: https://github.com/vrnvikas/cloudhub-deployer-plugin